notzastix/notzastix/README.md

 ## I’m Zastix 👋

 - 👀 Current Projects:
-  - [BlooketUI](https://github.com/ZasticBradyn/Blooket-CheatHUB) - private due to gliz's request.
+  - [BlooketUI](https://github.com/ZasticBradyn/Blooket-CheatHUB) - a script which allows you to run blooket hacks easily.
+  - [Bloooket-Hacks](https://github.com/ZasticBradyn/Blooket-Hacks) - a varity of hacks for blooket (not just gliz's cheats copyied)
   - Commiting on other Repos - i dont work on much stuff so i usally just help other repos.